SparkyBobo/dmxdemonstrator/README.md

 - transmitter - An arduino-based transmitter.
 - receiver - An arduino-based receiver.
 - control-pro - A controller built to work with either transmitter or transmitter-pro.
-- display-pro - An external large-format display for data and clock signals.
+- constant voltage display driver - An external large-format display for data and clock signals.

 ## Firmware/Software